 from Records of Aboyne

-"On May 28, 1573, there was an agreement regarding marches between John Gordon of Pitlurg and James Gordon of Birkenburn (with his wife, Janet Gordon), with the advice of George, Earl of Huntly, bailie of heritage to the Bishop of Murray, and Adam Gordon of Achindown, made at Tarnash, May 28, 1573, before George Gordon of Gieght, John Gordon of Clunie, Alexander Gordon of Abcrgeldie, George Gordon of Lessmore, William Lieth of Likeliehead, and Patrick Gordon in Oxhill, writer and witness."
+"On May 28, 1573, there was an agreement regarding marches between John Gordon of Pitlurg and James Gordon of Birkenburn (with his wife, Janet Gordon), with the advice of George, Earl of Huntly, bailie of heritage to the Bishop of Murray, and Adam Gordon of Achindown, made at Tarnash, May 28, 1573, before George Gordon of Gieght, John Gordon of Clunie, Alexander Gordon of Abergeldie, George Gordon of Lessmore, William Lieth of Likeliehead, and Patrick Gordon in Oxhill, writer and witness."

 Marriage Notes: